Every year my hubby, Joe, says he needs an Ireland gift guide so he knows what to get me for Christmas. He seems to think I am difficult to buy for.

-But for me, if I am giving or getting an Ireland-themed gift, it has to be evocative.
+But there are clear winners when it comes to Ireland-themed gifts.
+If I am giving or getting an Ireland-themed gift, it has to be evocative.
 I want to smell it, taste it, feel it.

 This post contains affiliate links.
 If you buy through these I may receive a small commission.
 Thank you for supporting a small business.